2015 New England Patriots season: AFC Divisional Playoffs: vs. (5) Kansas City Chiefs

 The Patriots would beat the Chiefs, who came into this game having won 10 in a row to end the regular season, and a playoff game at Houston the previous week.
-The game was a shootout, as both quarterbacks played well.
-The Patriots would lead for most of the game.
-The Chiefs would try to come back later on to try to tie it, but the Patriots would win 27–20.
+This was the first matchup between the teams since Kansas City's 41-14 win at Arrowhead the previous season.

 With the win, New England advanced to its 5th straight AFC Championship game, and faced Denver for the second time in 3 seasons.